-§ 165.85.6.
+§ 165.85.7.
 Annual report.

-- A. The large-scale ground-mounted solar PV system owner shall, on a yearly basis from the date of the certificate of compliance issued by the Code Enforcement Officer (CEO), provide the CEO a written report identifying the rated capacity of the system and the amount of electricity that was generated by the system and transmitted to the grid over the most recent twelve-month period. - B. In addition to the above, the annual written report shall show: - (1) all restrictions, if any, that were placed upon the production of the solar energy imposed by identified factors beyond the control of the System Operator; and - (2) all changes to solar panels used and the reasons, therefore; and - (3) the number, location and kind (by manufacturer and model) of said changes to solar panels used; and
+A. The large-scale ground-mounted solar PV system owner shall, on a yearly basis from the date of the certificate of compliance issued by the Code Enforcement Officer

+(CEO), provide the CEO a written report identifying the rated capacity of the system and the amount of electricity that was generated by the system and transmitted to the grid over the most recent twelve-month period.

-- (4) site plantings needing replacement and identify the plan for their replacement; and - (5) any change of ownership or operator of the system and/or ownership of the lot/parcel upon which the solar PV system is located; and - (6) any change in the party(ies) responsible for decommissioning and removal of the solar PV system. - C. Third-year report.
+- B. In addition to the above, the annual written report shall show: - (1) all restrictions, if any, that were placed upon the production of the solar energy imposed by identified factors beyond the control of the System Operator; and - (2) all changes to solar panels used and the reasons, therefore; and - (3) the number, location and kind (by manufacturer and model) of said changes to solar panels used; and - (4) site plantings needing replacement and identify the plan for their replacement; and - (5) any change of ownership or operator of the system and/or ownership of the lot/parcel upon which the large-scale solar PV system is located; and - (6) any change in the party(ies) responsible for decommissioning and removal of the large-scale solar PV system. - C. Third-year report.
 Every third-year, since the start of solar generation, the annual report to the CEO, as is to be provided for in the Planning Board's Condition of Approval for the Special Use Permit for a large-scale ground-mounted solar PV system occurring on lands identified in §165-85.4.E. above, shall provide the filing of evidence of financial surety and requisite soil sampling.
 Failure to submit an adequate report as required herein shall be considered a violation subject to the penalties in Article X of Chapter 165 of the Town Code and may be considered evidence of abandonment.
-The Town Engineer shall review the third year report and compare it to the surety amount on file with the Town Clerk's Office to determine what, if any, change needs to be made to the surety.
+The Town Engineer shall review theeach third-year report and compare it to the surety amount on file with the Town Clerk's Office to determine what, if any, change needs to be made to the surety.
 Such change shall reflect any structural change to the large-scale groundmounted solar PV system, and significant increase in the costs of materials associated with the system operations, hourly rate increases associated with Town personnel monitoring of the site, decommissioning and site restoration.
-The Town Engineer's surety review shall be coordinated with the Town Code Enforcement Officer, the Town Planning Board and acted upon by the Town Board.
+The Town Engineer's surety review shall be coordinated with the Town Code Enforcement Officer, the Town Planning Board, the Town Director of Planning and Development, and acted upon by the Town Board.
 The system operator shall have thirty (30) days, from the date of Town Board action, to file the revised surety instrument with the Town Clerk's Office.
-Failure to do so shall constitute a violation of the special use permit conditions of approval and result in the Town Code Enforcement Officer initiating the abandonment process described elsewhere in these regulations. - §165-85.7.
-Decommissioning Plan and form of surety for any large-scale ground-mounted solar PV system. - A. Decommissioning Plan and Surety for special use permit and site plan Applications.
-All large-scale ground-mounted solar PV systems shall provide as part of any special use permit and/or site plan application, a decommissioning plan that is to be accompanied by a proposed form of surety which is ultimately to be based in part upon the conditions of Special Use Permit and Final Site Plan approvals by the Planning Board.
-The approved surety guarantees among other things the periodic inspection(s) of and reports upon the project site during its' useful life and the reclamation of the project site in the manner as provided for elsewhere in this chapter.
+Failure to do so shall constitute a violation of the special use permit conditions of approval and result in the Town Code Enforcement Officer initiating the abandonment process described elsewhere in these regulations.